vishveshgoud/Two-stage-opamp-design-in-cadence/README.md

 The two stage operational amplifier was simulated in cadence with gpdk90nm technology.
 After simulating the proposed circuit we have got high gain of 61dB with several other good parameters.
-CMRR of   75dB  . the response of the circuit is very high as a result its gets an edge over other circuits and the CMRR with the proposed technique increases its value.
+CMRR of   75dB .